 Know your Data

-Zaloni enables enterprises to capture technical, operational and business metadata about their data upon ingestion into the Analytic Insights Module.
+Zaloni enables enterprises to capture technical, operational and business metadata about their data upon ingestion into AIM.
 With source, format and lineage information, you know what and where your data is, as well as its quality.
 Without this information, you can’t reliably and confidently use your data.
 So, what’s the point of collecting and storing the data in the first place?

 Use your Data